-Yearner position - A close third is the sidelying position with both arms out in front of the body, with 13% of partipants sleeping like this.
-Yearners are noted to be open-minded and still cynical, suspicious, and stubborn about sticking to decisions once they are made.
+Yearner position - A close third is a sidelying position with both arms out in front of the body, with 13% of participants sleeping like this.
+Learners are noted to be open-minded and still cynical, suspicious, and stubborn about sticking to decisions once they are made.